 Yes.
 I occasionally work with companies for giveaways and I also purchase products for giveaways to my audience when I can.
 I cannot giveaway any makeup that I have swatched or used on my skin, or anyone else’s skin, for sanitary reasons.

 Do I sell the Makeup?

 I am enamored with the beauty and artfulness of most of these products and their packaging as well as their cultural significance, so I do have a collector’s mentality towards these items.
 I try to recycle empty/expired products when possible if I do not intend to keep the packaging for future videos and/or to store in a collection.
-I will eventually cull my collection, of course, and may look toward sanitizing expired used products for sale and/or giveaway just for the collector’s value of it and not for cosmetic use.
+I also make art with expired products and products that I don’t use for other purposes.

 I hope this post addressed any questions or concerns you may have regarding this issue.